nkoehler/mapper/README.md

-# Mapper - MVP For RideCo - Nicholas Koehler
+# Mapper - MVP for RideCo - Nicholas Koehler
 This is an application that allows you to create, edit, and delete points of interest on a map.

 Live Demo: https://nkoehler-mapper-website.azurewebsites.net/